anujd64/Thunder/README.md

 ### **📋 Notes** :

+- Does not support GOIndex and Maple's GDindex for now

 - Does not directly interact with Drive rather scrapes the index for movies.
 The index does the talking to the Drive api

 - For Now, sub-folders of current folder aren't searched for files(Searching recursively would take a ton of time but is possible)